jlacar/jlacar.github.io/refactoring/clear-conversation.md

-# Make your code CLEAR and Conversational
+# To make your code CLEAR, make it conversational

 I first heard the idea of code telling a story from Kent Beck in [SE Radio Episode #167](https://www.se-radio.net/2010/09/episode-167-the-history-of-junit-and-the-future-of-testing-with-kent-beck/).
 Kent was explaining how a test should have an arc of a story, with a clear beginning, middle, and end.
 Ever since then, I have used that idea in my conversations about design and code.
 These are the kind of things I often say: